-- i) Relevant \'Looked after' and previously \'Looked after' children. - siblings (see below for definition) of pupils attending the school and living within the catchment area of the school.
+- i) Relevant 'Looked after' and previously 'Looked after' children. - ii) Siblings (see below for definition) of pupils attending the school and living within the catchment area of the school.
 In order to qualify for a place on the grounds of a sibling attending the school, the sibling must already be attending the school at the time of application and still be attending at the time of admission.
 Copies of catchment area maps, if required are available from the LA, or can be viewed in schools.
+To find the catchment school for a postcode visit School Catchment Search